-The Center may maintain a publicly-available searchable database of Participants who have been sanctioned by or whose eligibility has in some way been restricted by the Center, the USOPC, an NGB, an LAO, and/or an HPMO.
+The Center is required under 36 USC § 220541(a)(1)(G) to maintain a publicly-available searchable database of Participants whose eligibility has in some way been restricted by the Center, the USOPC, an NGB, or an LAO.

 XIV.
 Arbitration Rules